 Mickledore has a range of holidays on the Cornwall part of the South West Coastal Path.
 This covers 507 km (317 miles) of trail in total and can be walked in sections from as little as three to five days, or as one long trip taking up to 33 days.
 The difficulty of the route as a whole is considered moderate to challenging as there are many ascents and descents.

-See all the options we offer for the South West Coast Path
+See all the options we offer for Southern England

 Time to Walk

-It doesn’t matter which of these stunning trips you decide to experience, it will only lead to wanting more.
+It doesn’t matter which of these stunning trips you decide to experience in 2023, it will only lead to wanting more.
 The intimacy, emotional ease, and satisfaction of walking through an area is unmatched by any other mode of travel, and will give you memories of a place that can be gained in no other way.

 Are you ready?
 It’s time to walk.

 To find out more about any of our walks, speak to one of our self-guided walking holiday experts on 017687 72335 or email firstname.lastname@example.org